kkendall33/TableViewInsets/README.md

-Here is it all together:
+Here it is all together:

     class ExampleTableViewController: UITableViewController, TableViewInsetsAdjusting {

-      private var inputBar: TextInputBar = TextInputBar.viewFromNib()

       override func viewDidLoad() {
         super.viewDidLoad()
         setupInsetAdjust()